ember-learn/guides-source/guides/release/tutorial/06-interactive-components.md

 <img src="/screenshots/06-interactive-components/pass@2x.png" alt="Tests passing with the new <Rental::Image> test" width="1024" height="512">

 Let's clean up our template before moving on.
 We introduced a lot of duplication when we added the conditional in the template.
-If we look closely, the only thing that is different between the two blocks are:
+If we look closely, the only things that are different between the two blocks are:

 1. The presence of the `"large"` CSS class on the `<button>` tag.
 2. The "View Larger" and "View Smaller" text.

 These changes are buried deep within the large amount of duplicated code.
-We can reduce the duplication by using `{{if}}` _expression_ instead:
+We can reduce the duplication by using an `{{if}}` _expression_ instead:

 ```handlebars { data-filename="app/components/rental/image.hbs" data-diff="-1,-2,-3,+4,+5,+6,-8,-9,-10,-11,+12,-14,-15,+16,+17" }
 {{#if this.isLarge}}

-Commit: Merge ember-learn/super-rentals-tutorial#41
-More content

----